hxj5/xcltk/preprocess/README.md

 To run this step, the [configure file][baf_pileup config] should be provided and then use the script `baf_pileup.sh` in `preprocess/baf_post_impute` directory with proper settings.
-The script wraps cellsnp-lite and cellSNP.
+The script simply wraps cellsnp-lite and xcltk pileup.
 All possible settings could be found with the `-h` option,

 ```shell
 cd preprocess/baf_post_impute